truatpasteurdotfr/alphafold3/docs/input.md

 RNA `unpairedMsa` can be either:

 1. Unset (or set explicitly to `null`).
-AlphaFold 3 won't build MSA for this RNA chain.
+AlphaFold 3 will build MSA for this RNA chain automatically.
+This is the recommended option.
 2. Set to an empty string (`""`).
-AlphaFold 3 won't build MSA and will run MSA-free for this RNA chain.
+AlphaFold 3 won't build the MSA for this RNA chain and the MSA input to the model will be just the RNA chain (equivalent to running MSA-free for this RNA chain).
 3. Set to a non-empty A3M string.
 AlphaFold 3 will use the provided MSA for this RNA chain.